 attribute to experiment and find the best way to display your

-To learn more about the styles and settings, see the Change style topics in the ArcGIS Online documentation.
+To learn more about the styles and settings, see this style reference.

-The options will vary from those available in ArcGIS Online and other ArcGIS apps.
+The options will vary from those available in ArcGIS Online and ArcGIS Enterprise.

 - Click OK to commit your changes or click Cancel.
 (You can also click Undo to revert the style after clicking OK.)